HyAddons/HyAddons/README.md

   * Minimum Catacombs Requirement

 ## Coming Soon
 These features are coming soon to the Forge mod, but many of them are already available in the [ChatTriggers module](https://chattriggers.com/modules/v/HyAddons).
-Join the [Discord](https://discord.gg/bz3R9hWjD3) server to suggest your own ideas and get notified of new releases.
+Join the [Discord](https://discord.gg/bz3R9hWjD3) server to suggest your own ideas and be notified of new releases.

 * Proximity /togglechat
 * Pet Info Overlay